 If you have a taste for spy novels, or a fondness for Paris, you can’t go wrong with Furst’s latest.

-The protagonist of Mission to Paris, Frederic Stahl, an American film star of Austrian origins who lived in Paris as a young man, has returned to the city in the late summer of 1938 to make a movie.
+The protagonist of Mission to Paris, Frederic Stahl, an American film star of Austrian origins who lived in Paris as a young man, has returned to the city in the late summer of 1938 to make a movie, as stormclouds gather other Europe.
 Stahl loves Paris: “being back in his old quartier was as though a door to heaven had been left open.”

 We see Paris through Stahl’s eyes, and senses: